Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Inconsistency of the one-step-ahead and recursive long-term predictions

 \section{Inconsistency of the one-step-ahead and recursive long-term predictions}

-This appendix presents the one-step-ahead prediction results due to Strategies \#1--\#3.
+This appendix presents the one-step-ahead prediction results obtained by Strategies \#1--\#3.
 As discussed in Section \ref{sS_Challenges_in_SINDy}, the sparse least-squares regression in the conventional SINDy approach can be regarded as the minimization of the error between the true data $x^{D}\Of{k}$ and its one-step-ahead prediction $\check{x}^{D}\Of{k}$.
-Figure \ref{Fig_One_step_SR} shows the one-step-ahead prediction, in the same manner as \eqref{Eq:x_Check(k+1)=Theta(xk,wk)Xi}, provided by Strategies \#1--\#3.
-The one-step-ahead prediction is executed for the SR data.
-In contrast to the RLT prediction result shown in Fig. \ref{Fig_RLT_SR}, Strategies \#1--\#3 provide comparable prediction accuracy in the one-step-ahead case.
-The inconsistency of the one-step-ahead and RLT predictions is due to the error propagation over the prediction horizon in the RLT case, highlighting the importance of considering the RLT prediction.
+Fig. \ref{Fig_One_step_SR} shows the one-step-ahead prediction results in Examples \#1 and \#2, in the same manner as \eqref{Eq:x_Check(k+1)=Theta(xk,wk)Xi}, provided by Strategies \#1--\#3.
+The one-step-ahead predictions are executed for the SR data.
+In contrast to the RLT predictions in Figs. \ref{Fig_SLR_RLT_SR_oLL} and \ref{Fig_RLT_SR_oLL}, Strategies \#1--\#3 provide comparable prediction accuracies in the one-step-ahead case.
+The inconsistency between the one-step-ahead and RLT predictions underscores the necessity of considering the RLT prediction.